bryceckj/droneci/README.md

 drone/drone-runner-docker:1
 ```

-After setting up the Drone Server and Runner, you can access the Drone GUI by visiting http://DRONE_SERVER_HOST_IP
+After setting up the Drone Server and Runner, access the Drone GUI by visiting http://<DRONE_SERVER_HOST_IP>
-By default, every time you push your code to the hooked repository, it will trigger the Drone pipeline.
+By default, webhook is tied to push, i.e. every time you push your code to the hooked repository, it will trigger the Drone pipeline.